efchea1/Scalable-Plasma-Biomarker-Phenotyping-for-Alzheimer-s-Disease/README.md

 # Overview

-This repository provides a comprehensive, reproducible analysis pipeline for characterizing Alzheimer's disease (AD) heterogeneity using plasma biomarkers from the Health and Retirement Study (HRS) 2016 Venous Blood Study.
+This repository provides a **comprehensive, reproducible analysis pipeline** for characterizing Alzheimer's disease (AD) heterogeneity using plasma biomarkers from the **Health and Retirement Study (HRS) 2016 Venous Blood Study**.
 The workflow integrates:

 * **Theory-driven classification** using the ATN (Amyloid/Tau/Neurodegeneration) framework
 * **Data-driven unsupervised clustering** (k-means with optimal k selection)